Yakima-Teng/utils-daily/docs/README.md

 ```

-## Development
+## Open Source

 Source code is hoisted in Github: [utils-daily](https://github.com/Yakima-Teng/utils-daily).

-If you want to add a new function called `tryIt`, you should create a file `tryIt.js` under the root directory with appropriate comment.
+Pull requests are welcome.
+If you want to add a new function called `tryIt`, you should create a file `tryIt.js` under the root directory with appropriate comment, and then update the `Summary.md`.
 Common commands:
 - `npm run generateIndexJSAndBuild`: build the library file.

 - `npm run docs:generateSummary`: update `docs/SUMMARY.md`.